2015 British Columbia electoral redistribution

 An electoral redistribution in British Columbia was undertaken by the BC Electoral Boundaries Commission beginning in 2014 and was formalized by the passage of Bill 42, the 2015 Electoral Districts Act, during the 40th British Columbia Parliament.
 The act came into effect on November 17, 2015.
 The redistribution added two seats to the previous total, increasing the number of MLAs in the province from 85 to 87.
 The electoral boundaries came into effect for the 2017 election.
-The next redistribution is required to occur following the 2020 British Columbia general election.
+The next resdistribution occurred in 2021, before the 2024 provincial election.